 To receive SA, recipients must live in duly licensed facilities with signed Civil Rights Agreements.
-For a list of facility types that are eligible, refer to the Integrated Eligibility Manual, Eligibility Requirements, https://economicbenefits.nc.gov.
-The Division of Aging and Adult Services (DAAS) monitors and receives signed Civil Rights Agreements.
+For a list of facility types that are eligible, refer to the State and County Special Assistance Manual Eligibility Requirements, https://policies.ncdhhs.gov/divisional/aging-and-adult/special-assistance/specialassistance-manual/special-assistance-manual.pdf The Division of Aging and Adult Services (DAAS) monitors and receives signed Civil Rights Agreements.
 DAAS staff then enters the receipt of the Civil Rights Agreement into the facility entry in NC FAST.
 Workers are able to see that all facility requirements are met and can approve an eligible SA case and affiliate the case with a specific facility.
-Note: For potential NC FAST living arrangement defects, the county worker should contact DAAS via the DAAS ListServ regarding facility verification.
+Note: For potential NC FAST living arrangement defects, the county worker should contact DAAS via the DAAS Listserv regarding facility verification.
 Response should be maintained and attached to the case.